 Heather Roller's research centers on how cross-cultural interactions and relationships shaped both Indigenous and (post)colonial societies in the lowlands of South America.
 She is the author of Amazonian Routes: Indigenous Mobility and Colonial Communities in Northern Brazil (Stanford University Press, 2014).
 Her current book project, Contact Strategies: A History of Independent Indians in Brazil, explores how native groups maintained their autonomy over about two centuries of contact.
 She teaches courses on Latin American history, the history of Indigenous peoples in the Western hemisphere, and global environmental history.

 MA 2005, PhD 2010, Stanford University

-Amazonia and Brazil; ethnohistory; indigenous history; borderlands; environmental health history
+Amazonia and Brazil; ethnohistory; indigenous history; borderlands; global environmental history; environmental health

 Contact Strategies: A History of Independent Indians in Brazil (book manuscript in progress).

 "Autonomous Indian Nations and Peacemaking in Colonial Brazil," in The Oxford Handbook of Borderlands of the Iberian World, ed.
 Danna A. Levin Rojo and Cynthia Radding (Oxford: Oxford University Press, 2019).